 Our balance sheet has been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 All intercompany balances and transactions have been eliminated in consolidation.
-Transactions between EPO and us have been identified in our unaudited condensed consolidated balance sheet as transactions between affiliates.
+Transactions between EPO and us have been identified in our consolidated balance sheet as transactions between affiliates.

-Effective January 1, 2009, we adopted the provisions of Statement of Financial Accounting Standards ("SFAS") 160, Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51 (FASB Accounting Standards Codification ("ASC") 810).
-SFAS 160 established accounting and reporting standards for noncontrolling interests, which were previously identified as Parent interest in our financial statements.
-This new standard requires, among other things, that (i) noncontrolling interests be presented as a component of equity on our consolidated balance sheet (i.e., elimination of the "mezzanine" presentation previously used for Parent interest); (ii) elimination of "Parent interest in income of subsidiaries" amounts as a deduction in deriving net income or loss and, as a result, that net income or loss be allocated between controlling and noncontrolling interests; and (iii) comprehensive income or loss to be allocated between controlling and noncontrolling interest.
-Earnings per unit amounts are not affected by these changes.
+Effective January 1, 2009, we adopted new accounting guidance codified under ASC 810 which established accounting and reporting standards for noncontrolling interests, which were previously identified as Parent Interest in our financial statements.
+The new guidance requires, among other things, that (i) noncontrolling interests be presented as a component of equity on our consolidated balance sheet (i.e., elimination of the "mezzanine" presentation previously used for Parent Interest); (ii) elimination of "Parent interest in income of subsidiaries" amounts as a deduction in deriving net income or loss and, as a result, that net income or loss be allocated between controlling and noncontrolling interests; and (iii) comprehensive income or loss be allocated between controlling and noncontrolling interest.
+See Note 2 for additional information regarding the establishment of the ASC by the Financial Accounting Standards Board ("FASB").
+See Note 10 for additional information regarding noncontrolling interest.

-The unaudited condensed consolidated balance sheet included in this Current Report on Form 8-K reflects the changes required by SFAS 160.
+The Unaudited Condensed Consolidated Balance Sheet included in this Current Report on Form 8-K reflects the changes required by ASC 810.